datajerk/c2t/README.md

 ## Tested disk ][ Configurations

 > Most, if not all, disk ][ emulators (e.g. CFFA3000, SDISK //, etc...) do not support formatting.
-The `-n` must be used for testing in these cases.
+The `-n` option must be used for testing in these cases.

 The following configurations have been tested: